 - Enter the following command for SSH to log on to the master node.
 You can obtain the public network IP of the cluster's master node in the host information column on the Cluster details page.

 - Enter the password set during creation.

 Connect to a cluster using SSH without a password

-- Connect to the master with the root and password mode as mentioned previously.
+- Connect to the master node in the root and password mode.

 ## SSH mode of Linux